AnnMarieW/HelloDash/README.md

 This is still a work in progress and I'm planning to add a lot more content.
 I would love to hear comments and suggestions for improvements.
-If you have any design tips you would like to see here, please let me know :-)
+If you have any design tips you would like to see here, please let me know.

 If you have an app that you would like to add to the gallery, please open an [issue](https://github.com/AnnMarieW/HelloDash/issues) and include the following information: